 The OAC uses a peer assessment process to make grant decisions in most programs and operates at arm’s length from the Government of Ontario.
 Every year, OAC invites hundreds of artists and arts professionals in Ontario to serve as assessors, directly involving the arts community in evaluating grant applications and making recommendations on grants.
 The composition of assessment panels reflects the diversity of the applicants applying for grants, as well as OAC’s priority groups.

 The guide includes the following:

 While peer assessment is the basis for the majority of OAC’s funding decisions, OAC uses an internal evaluation process for a few micro-grant programs.
-The programs that use an internal review process are: Compass (Professional Development micro-grant component only), Market Development Travel Assistance and Indigenous Culture Fund: Small Grants.
+The programs that use an internal review process are: Compass (Professional Development micro-grant component only), and Market Development Travel Assistance.

 OAC’s project programs are assessed on artistic merit, or on artistic merit/merit, impact and viability.
 Assessments are based on answers to the questions in the application, artistic examples, support documents and a project budget (if applicable).

 For programs that include artistic examples, the examples are an important part in the assessment of artistic merit.
 For programs that include budgets, the budget is an important part in the assessment of the viability of the project.